veronicaopranescu21/rule_engine/README.md

 **Rule Engine demo using Drools**

 **Prerequisites**
-Install Postman
+- Install Postman

 This is a demo for integrating Drools Rule Engine with Spring.
+There is a Client class, that has 4 fields:
+- Name
-There is a Client class, that has 4 fields: Name, Category (it can be Gold, Silver, Platinum, paid by client), Seniority (given by the number of years client has been a member), Priority (the priority is given by both Category type and Seniority).
+- Category (it can be Gold, Silver, Platinum, paid by client)
+- Seniority (given by the number of years client has been a member)
+- Priority (the priority is given by both Category type and Seniority).
 The rules that are implemented cover the conditions applied in order to check the priority of a certain client.
 If Seniority<3, according to category, the client has a certain priority.

 Example: Name: John, Category: Silver, Seniority: 3 => Priority: 2

 All conditions were stored in a priorityRules.drl file and using Drools (with associated dependencies), we can reconfigure these rules.
 After we change the rule file, we have to restart the instance of our app.

-In order to check the functionality, we use a POST request to http://localhost:8080/client.
+In order to check the functionality, we send a POST request to http://localhost:8080/client.

 ![image](https://user-images.githubusercontent.com/65168257/204259656-3daea231-a460-4169-aceb-ac8100b65f27.png)